Skip to main content

 • graphics

 The graphics of the game have received mixed reviews, with many praising its unique art style reminiscent of "Limbo," which effectively conveys a dark atmosphere.
-However, some users criticize the simplistic and low-polygon visuals, describing them as outdated and lacking detail, which detracts from the overall experience.
-While the aesthetic is appreciated by some, the lack of texture and resolution options has left others feeling disappointed.
+However, some users criticize the simplistic and low-polygon visuals, describing them as unrefined and reminiscent of early 90s games, leading to confusion between gameplay elements and backgrounds.
+Overall, while the aesthetic is appreciated by some, the lack of graphical options and texture quality detracts from the experience for others.

 • “The art style and graphic details are really impressive, and I love the music.”